deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17883/index.md

 > </details>

-> Table 4 presents the performance comparison of three ablated versions of LiMAC model, showing the impact of removing image or text embeddings and not fine-tuning CLIP on the overall accuracy.
+> The table presents the performance comparison of different LiMAC configurations with different inputs on the AndroidControl dataset, showing the impact of ablating different model components.

 {{< table-caption >}}